mathieuboudreau/B1Paper_Analysis/README.md

 Here's a list of the work I will be doing in the near future:

-* Add b1_bic_tse.mnc processing to VFA mapping section.

 * Process whole-brain VFA T<sub>1</sub> maps with both EPI and AFI B<sub>1</sub> maps

 * Add check for MINC2 file formats, probably in a test but maybe in functions as well.

-* Compare stock scanner GRE sequence T<sub>1</sub> with VFA opt spoil T<sub>1</sub>

 * Write script for IR instead of the mainB1T1qMT script manipulations

-    * Also, maybe remove T1 checks since it pauses the processing, or at least add option to remove it?

 ## About me